JieyuWu/ToyotaMod/Nissan.md

 ## Leaf 2018-20

-There are two possible locations.
+There are two known locations.
 Check your glovebox first as this is really easy to access compared to the instrument cluster.
+Below are confirmed locations.
+Please keep it up to date.

+**Glovebox**
+* Everything else

+**Instrument Cluster**
+* 2nd Zero Edition (01/18 - 02/18)

 ### Glovebox
 ![image](https://user-images.githubusercontent.com/37757984/94322928-da18ad80-ff48-11ea-9aaa-b4fde9783a7f.png)